tgfrerer/island/README.md

 # Project Island

-Project Island is a Vulkan r&d renderer/engine for Linux based systems, written in c/c++.
+Project Island is a Vulkan r&d renderer/engine for Linux, written in c/c++.

 Island supports rapid protoyping and tweaking.
 It combines native performance with fast interactive iteration by allowing hot-reloading of its code, and by